 Like most things in Norfolk and Suffolk, there are a plethora of independent shops and eateries in our neck of the woods.
 There isn’t a motorway connecting our part of the world to the UK and as a result most of the chains forget about us.
 Halleluiah.

 This list is primarily geared up to those who like quirky things with a vintage edge and for lovers of local produce!
-(In other words, things good for the soul.)
+(In other words, things (I think are) good for the soul.)

 Here are a few of my favourite things to do and eat in Aldeburgh: